 DOE developed and implemented the core course material to enhance the content of radiation safety and other training programs across the DOE complex and to bring these training programs up to a standard consistent with similar programs implemented in the commercial nuclear industry.
 DOE recommends the use of the radiation safety training core course material, updated as necessary to reflect recent changes in regulatory requirements and other applicable standards, to satisfy the corresponding requirements of 10 CFR 835.
-Use of the radiation safety training core course material for GERT and RWT should be strongly considered as a basis for developing and implementing radiation safety training programs.
+Use of the radiation safety training core course material is no longer mandatory; however, the core course material for GERT and RWT should be strongly considered as a basis for developing and implementing radiation safety training programs.